PBHA's Summer Urban Program is a network of 12 community-based summer programs across Boston and Cambridge. Apply to direct SUP 2022 today!

 - Strong swimmer and willing to become lifeguard certified

-- Support Logistics for SUP wide events: Mid-Summer, Weekly BBQs, Final Shows, SUP Training, SUP Blow-Out
+- Support Logistics for SUP-wide events including: Midsummer Celebration, Weekly BBQs, Final Shows, SUP Training, SUP Blow-Out

 - Chaperone field trips including overnight camping